-Roberto Dainotto is Professor of Italian and of Literature at Duke University, where he teaches courses on modern and contemporary Italian culture.
-He has been Professeur invité at the Universitaris Ouest – Nanterre La Defense, and Fellow at the Stellenbosch Institute for Advanced Studies in South Africa.
-His publications include Place in Literature: Regions, Cultures, Communities (Cornell UP, 2000); Europe (in Theory) (Duke UP, 2007), winner of the 2010 Shannon Prize in Contemporary European Studies; and Mafia: A Cultural History (Reaction Books, 2015).
-He has also edited Racconti Americani del ‘900 (Einaudi, 1999), a monographic issue of Italian Culture on Giambattista Vico (2017), and co-edited with Fredric Jameson Gramsci in the World (Duke UP, forthcoming).
-Roberto Dainotto is currently working on a monograph on Antonio Labriola.
+Roberto Dainotto is Professor of Literature, Italian and International Comparative Studies at Duke University.
+He has been Professeur invitè at the Universitè ParisOuest, and Fellow at the Stellenbosch Institute for Advanced Studies in South Africa.
+His main research and teaching interests hinge on the concepts of place and space as narrative, rhetorical, and geopolitical organizational categories.
+His publications include Place in Literature: Regions, Cultures, Communities (Cornell UP, 2000); Europe (in Theory) (Duke UP, 2007), winner of the 2010 Shannon Prize in Contemporary European Studies; and Mafia: A Cultural History (Reaktion Books, 2015).
+He has also edited Racconti Americani del ‘900 (Einaudi scuola, 1999), a monographic issue of Italian Culture on Giambattista Vico (2017), and co-edited with Fredric Jameson Gramsci in the World (Duke UP, 2020).